Midwest News chats to Local Election Candidates in Mayo

-From today, on each of our news programmes we will be bringing the listeners - short interviews with the candidates that are looking for your votes in the upcoming Local Elections in Mayo, across six electoral areas, on June 7th.
+On each of our news programmes over the next number of weeks, we will be bringing the listeners - short interviews with the candidates that are looking for your votes in the upcoming Local Elections in Mayo, across six electoral areas, on June 7th.

 We have asked each candidate the same 3 questions.

-Tomorrow, we will take a look at 3 of the candidates running in the smallest electoral area - Belmullet, which is a 3 seater.
+Today, we will take a look at some of the candidates running in the smallest electoral area - Belmullet, which is a 3 seater.

-Today we have been speaking to 3 different candidates who are running in the 6 seater of Ballina electoral area.
+This lunchtime, we will hear from Sinn Fein local election candidate in the Belmullet electoral area Rosaleen Lally...